rdsea/sys4bigml/tutorials/edgemodelop/README.md

 * [Slides](cs-e4660-hands-on-edge_ml.pdf)

 ## Prerequisite
+We assume that edge devices will be Raspberry PIs.
 Given two Raspberry Pi 4, one would be installed with Unbuntu (64-bit) 20.04 (Ubuntu-Rasp), the other has the newest Raspberry Pi OS - Raspbian (32-bit) Released: 2020-08-20 (Raspbian-Rasp).
 Since two different OSs would support different software stack and runtime environment, it partially demonstrates the variety of edge resources.

 Raspberry Pi:
 * [Python 3](https://www.python.org/download/releases/3.0/)